prakashraju619/python-learning/README.md

 # python-learning

-This Repo holds learing documentions for python learning !!!
+This Repo holds Learning documentions for python learning !!!